Henocks/ethereum-tips/smart-contract.md

 ### 2. Examples
   - Currently, **Solidity** is most common ethereum smart contract language, which includes Solidity Compiler.
   - Alternatively, **Vyper** : Python-scripting based smart contract scripting language is currently in dev progress.
-  - But, Vyper is a lot more complicated than solidity.
+  - But, Vyper is a lot more complicated than solidity, even in beta-progress.